harness/harness-cli/README.md

 ## Install Harness CLI

 The Harness CLI is designed to work seamlessly across Linux, Windows, and MacOS operating systems.
-For installation instructions on your preferred OS, please refer the [Install Guide](./INSTALL.md).
+For installation instructions on your preferred OS, please refer to the documentation [here](https://developer.harness.io/docs/platform/automation/cli/install).

 ## Use Harness CLI